 I considered the Leung Ting version as a possible offshoot, but upon further consideration, even though Leung Ting made some significant changes to the footwork, stance, and pivoting, and changed the delivery of the basic front kick, he still kept all of the fundamental principles and concepts, and his wing tsun is still similar enough to other lineages that it is hard to tell them apart, unless you have actually studied his lineage.

-A stronger case could be made for the European version of Leung Ting’s Wing Tsun, which is led by Sifu Keith Kernspecht.
-While the European version uses the same forms and sections of the Hong Kong version, the training methods are very different and Kernshpecht himself, in recent years, has added upper body evasive movements which do not look like wing chun at all.
+A stronger case could be made for the European version of Leung Ting’s Wing Tsun, which is led by head instructor Sifu Keith Kernspecht.
+While the European version uses the same forms and sections of the Hong Kong version, some training methods are very different and Kernshpecht himself, in recent years, has added upper body evasive movements which do not look like wing chun at all.
 But for the most part, I do not see his students incorporating these movements.

 Furthermore, at the end of his life, Bruce Lee de-emphasized and greatly simplified the Wing Chun portion of Jeet Kune Do, which started to resemble kick boxing more and more.
 I would consider jeet kune do to be essentially a very different art than wing chun.